MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ## Step 8: Set the security roles

-In the Return to the Workplace solution, the following security roles are defined:<!--I think passive voice is okay here, since we have several different audiences so "you" doesn't exactly work.-->
+In the Return to the Workplace solution, the following security roles are defined:

 - Return to the Workplace - Employee, which is used to check in and look at the details of a location.